syncfusion-content/xamarin-docs/Xamarin/ListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

+N> You can refer to our [Xamarin ListView](https://www.syncfusion.com/xamarin-ui-controls/xamarin-listview) feature tour page for its groundbreaking feature representations.
+You can also explore our [Xamarin.Forms ListView example](https://github.com/SyncfusionExamples/ListView-GettingStarted-in-Xamarin-Forms) to knows  render set of data items with Xamarin.Forms views or custom templates.

 ## See also

 [How to drag and drop an item from one to another listview in Xamarin.Forms](https://www.syncfusion.com/kb/11203/)